Workhorse just landed a 100‑truck order – and it’s tied to a model that could make electric fleets easier to run.

 Michelle Lewis is a writer at Electrek.
+She has previously worked for Fast Company, The Guardian, News Deeply, Time, and others.
 She lives in Massachusetts.
-She has previously worked for Fast Company, the Guardian, News Deeply, Time, and others.
-Message Michelle on Bluesky..

-*Ad: The 30% federal solar tax credit is ending this year.
-If you’ve ever considered going solar, now’s the time to act.
-To make sure you find a trusted, reliable solar installer near you that offers competitive pricing, check out EnergySage, a free service that makes it easy for you to go solar.
+*Ad: If you’ve ever considered going solar, make it easy by finding a trusted, reliable solar installer near you that offers competitive pricing by checking out EnergySage.
 It has hundreds of pre-vetted solar installers competing for your business, ensuring you get high-quality solutions and save 20-30% compared to going it alone.
 Plus, it’s free to use, and you won’t get sales calls until you select an installer and share your phone number with them.

 Expand Expanding Close